kyzooghost/RustInPeace/src/notes/java.md

 Use Java for 4.1, because don't feel like I'm learning significant new things about Rust by continuing to implement solutions in Rust

-For `import utils.Bag;` to work, need to compile import files and set CLASSPATH env:
+For `import java_utils.Bag;` to work, need to compile import files and set CLASSPATH env:

 ```bash
 export CLASSPATH=/Users/jefferson/Desktop/Repos/rust_education/RustInPeace/src